Photo of Isaiah Berlin by Mats Lund,

 Philosophy involves the study of these ‘thought-spectacles’ through which we view the world; and since at least some of these categories change over time, at least some philosophy is necessarily historical.
-Because these categories are so important to every aspect of our experience, philosophy—even if it is always tentative and often seems abstract and esoteric—is an important activity, which responds to the vital, ineradicable human need to describe and explain the world of experience.
+Because these categories are so important to every aspect of our experience, philosophy—even if it is always tentative and often seems abstract and esoteric—is a crucially important activity, which responds to the vital, ineradicable human need to describe and explain the world of experience.

 Perhaps the most important work Berlin did in ‘pure’ philosophy, in the light of his most significant later ideas, concerned ‘logical translation’.
 In his essay of that title (reprinted in 1978b), Berlin criticised the assumption that all statements, to be genuine and meaningful, or to claim correctness, must be capable of being translated into a single, ‘good’ type of proposition, and asserted that the ideal of a single proper type of proposition was illusory and misleading.
 He identified two different and opposed approaches based on this erroneous assumption.
 One was the ‘deflationary’ approach, which sought to assimilate all propositions to one true type.
 Thus phenomenalism sought to reduce all statements to statements about immediately perceived sense-data.
 The other was the ‘inflationary’ approach, which posited entities corresponding to all statements, thus ‘creating’ or asserting the existence of things that (Berlin believed) didn’t exist at all.
 Both of these errors rested on the demand for the ‘forcible assimilation’ of all propositions to a single type.
 Berlin suggested that this demand was based, not on a true perception of reality, but rather on the psychological need for certainty, as well as what he termed the ‘Ionian Fallacy’, the assumption that everything is made out of, or can be reduced to or understood in terms of, one and the same substance or type.